Katie Linden MBACP

 - Cognitive therapy

 £35 per session at my practice in Heaton, £40 per session in Newcastle city centre.
 The first session in both locations is £20.
 The reason for this reduced rate is that the success of counselling is often directly related to the relationship you build with your counsellor, so it’s really important that you get an idea of whether you can work with me without having to make too much of a commitment before the first session.
-I also have a limited number of concessionary places available for counselling students for whom personal therapy is a requirement of their course.

 Maps & Directions